Additional Information on Orientation

 - NRC document its safety review in a published safety evaluation report.

-- NRC also perform license renewal inspections that consist of two team inspections to sample the process used by the utility to identify the structures and components requiring review and an aging management inspection to verify that aging management is being implemented consistent with the application and the staff’s safety evaluation report.
+- NRC also perform license renewal inspections that consist of inspections to sample the process used by the utility to identify the structures and components requiring review (conducted only during initial license renewal) and an aging management inspection to verify that aging management is being implemented consistent with the application and the staff's safety evaluation report.
+The NRC has also incorporated the inspection of aging management programs into the baseline inspections.

 - The license renewal application and the staff's safety evaluation report are reviewed by the independent Advisory Committee on Reactor Safeguards.
 The Committee offers a recommendation to the Commission.